 How much should you put down on a car?

 Now you understand the importance of a down payment and the reason to have one before you apply for a car loan.
 Your next question is probably about how much you’ll actually need.

 For a used car loan, you should generally put down 10% or more of the car purchase price.
 Since new cars depreciate faster than used cars, lenders may require that you put down more for a new car.

-While many experts say 20% or more of the purchase price for a new car, the actual amount necessary for a car loan varies.
+While many experts say 20% or more of the purchase price for a new car, the actual amount necessary for auto loans varies.
 It’s based on several factors.
 However, it’s usually best to put down as much as you can afford.

 Your Credit Score

-If you have a poor or fair credit history, you may be required to have a substantial down payment.
-Even people with poor credit can often get auto financing if they have enough of a down payment.
+On the other hand, if you have a low credit score, you may be required to make a larger down payment to secure financing.
+However, even people with poor credit can often obtain an auto loan if they can put down a substantial amount.

 The Cost of a Vehicle

 Generally, the more expensive the vehicle, the more you will need as a down payment.
 This isn’t a hard and fast rule, and it often depends on your credit score.
 While lenders look harder at the borrower than the car, it will be a factor in their decision.

 Dealerships frequently offer special promotions claiming “no down payment required” to attract customers who may not have extra cash on hand.
 As an alternative, they may also accept your current vehicle as a trade-in, using it as a form of down payment.